AI policy development for a voluntary regulatory landscape.

 Closing the awareness-to-action gap

-Structured capability programme addressing the awareness-confidence gap across NZ organisations.
 Tiered training by role: foundational AI literacy for all staff covering Privacy Act 2020 basics, practitioner skills for active users including sector-specific compliance from the FMA and RBNZ, technical standards for developers aligned to OECD AI Principles and ISO 42001, and governance literacy for boards covering Companies Act 1993 director duties and Treaty of Waitangi obligations.

-Implementation Approach: Built for Adoption
+Implementation approach.
+Built for adoption.

-Landscape Mapping
+Landscape mapping

 We audit your existing AI footprint, including shadow AI, and map applicable compliance obligations under the Privacy Act 2020, sector-specific regulators (FMA, RBNZ), the Fair Trading Act 1986, Companies Act 1993 director duties, and any Treaty of Waitangi requirements.
 We then assess your current policy posture against the OECD AI Principles and identify gaps.

-Collaborative Drafting
+Collaborative drafting

 We work alongside your legal, privacy, IT, and HR teams to draft policies that reflect how your organisation actually operates.
 For Crown agencies, this includes Treaty of Waitangi-aligned language and Public Service AI Framework alignment.
 For regulated entities, we embed FMA and RBNZ conduct expectations.
-Policies that people cannot follow create governance theatre, not genuine oversight.

-Stakeholder Review
+Stakeholder review

 Structured review cycles with governance committees, board risk subcommittees, and where appropriate, iwi or community stakeholders.
 We facilitate sign-off rather than leaving your team to coordinate approvals across multiple parties.

-Adoption and Embedding
+Adoption and embedding

 We produce communication kits, manager talking points, and staff quick-reference guides in plain language.
 Policies are embedded into existing workflows rather than sitting in a SharePoint folder.